sangpham2710/CS161-Project/README.md

 - Change game's resolution corresponding to the current level to improve user experience.
 - Guarantee that first cell clicked is not a mine.
+- Make our own library for manipulating the console based on the "windows.h" library

 ## How to play